ongaunjie1/pycaret_automl_streamlit/README.md

 * Deploy the streamlit app on a paid cloud service for a faster performance

 # Further improvement:
-* Add pycaret's other functionality into the app such as adding data pre-processing and model fine-tuning capabilities.
+* Add pycaret's other functionality into the app such as adding more options for data pre-processing and model fine-tuning capabilities.

 # Docker Image
 * Pull command: docker pull ongaunjie1/automl-app:latest